hishamdewan/hishamdewan/README.md

 ### Investment professional with a passion for corporate finance and data analysis.

-I have over 7 year investment experience researching a wide variety of industries including technology, ecommerce, cloud services, and SaaS.
-Proven track record at taking complex information and communicating findings to senior leaders to drive firms forward.
+Over 7 year investment experience researching a wide variety of industries including technology, ecommerce, cloud services, and SaaS.
+Adept at of corporate finance functions and building relationships with C-suite executives of publicly traded companies.
+Experienced in taking complex information and communicating findings to senior leaders to drive decision.
+Hold MS Finance degree from University of Illinois and pursuring Certificate in Data Analytics from University of California, Berkeley.

 This GitHub pages hosts work associated with UC Berkeley Data Analytics Boot Camp.
 I am an interested in data analysis and data visualization using Python, SQL, Tableau, and R.